Mission

 How will YOU help our own “stranded starfish” here in Highlands County?

 The Hope for Highlands Task Force is still in need of more participants from various community systems as we need representatives from “all corners” of our community.
-If you are interested in participating, please contact Anna Richard, Director of Children’s Services, for more information at mleonhardt@championforchildren.org.
+If you are interested in participating, please contact Madeleine Leonhardt, Director of Children’s Services, for more information at mleonhardt@championforchildren.org.
 Our Task Force meetings are currently via zoom.

 Task Force MONTHLY Meetings